-Besides being able to diversify your event’s reach, there are several additional benefits to consider.
+Besides being able to diversify your event’s reach, there are several additional benefits of hybrid events to consider.
 Some top reasons to plan your own hybrid event include:

 You end up with a larger audience, more able guest speakers and presenters, and possible engagement you never even planned for through social sharing.